Deepest Cuts for Benders Decomposition: Deepest Benders Cuts

-With this definition, $d_{\ell p}$ still measures the distance of $(\hat{\yy},\hat{\eta})$ from the hyperplane $\hp({\pp},\pi_0)$, but unlike for the special case where $p=2$ (Euclidean distance), the distance measure is no longer the $\ell_p$-distance.
-In fact, as Proposition~\ref{pro:Lq-distance} shows below, $d_{\ell p}$ measures the distance between $(\hat{\yy},\hat{\eta})$ and the hyperplane $\hp({\pp},\pi_0)$ with respect to the dual norm $\ell_q$, where $\frac{1}{p}+\frac{1}{q}=1$.
-The proof of this result relies on the definition of dual norm and is proven for general norms (including standard $\ell_p$ norms), but to be expositionally consistent we state the results for standard $\ell_p$ norms.
+As Proposition~\ref{prop:Lq-distance} shows below, $d_{\ell_p}$ measures the distance between $(\hat{\yy},\hat{\eta})$ and the hyperplane $\hp({\BFpi},\pi_0)$ with respect to the dual norm $\ell_q$, where $\frac{1}{p}+\frac{1}{q}=1$.
+The proof of this result, as with all other proofs of propositions and theorems in this paper, is provided in Appendix~\ref{app:proofs}.